-- 1.4 In considering applications and in making any decisions, the Licensing Authority will take into account the Human Rights Act, in particular Articles 1, 6, 8 and 10. - 1.5 Matters the Licensing Authority may not take into account include: - the expected demand for gambling premises in the area; - planning or building law restrictions; - moral or ethical objections to gambling as an activity; - dislike of gambling; - a general notion that gambling is undesirable. - 1.6 The Licensing Authority when considering applications will not take into account whether or not there is an unfulfilled demand for gambling facilities within the borough of Lewisham.
+- reasonably consistent with the licensing objectives and - in accordance with the authority's statement of licensing policy - 2.2 In considering applications and in making any decisions, the Licensing Authority will take into account the Human Rights Act, in particular Articles 6, 8 and 10 and Article 1 of Protocol 1 of the European Convention on Human Rights. - 2.3 Matters the Licensing Authority will not take into account include: - the expected demand for gambling premises in the area. - planning or building law restrictions. - moral or ethical objections to gambling as an activity. - dislike of gambling. - a general notion that gambling is undesirable. - 2.4 The Licensing Authority when considering applications will not take into account whether or not there is an unfulfilled demand for gambling facilities within the borough of Lewisham.
 Every application for a Premises Licence to the Licensing Authority will be considered on its merits and will be treated fairly and objectively in accordance with the three Licensing Objectives.
-The Licensing Authority will consult with responsible authorities on all applications. - 1.7 The Licensing Authority will not consider representations that amount to moral objections to gambling per se, because such representations do not relate to the three Licensing Objectives and are therefore not valid reasons for rejecting applications.
+The Licensing Authority will consult with responsible authorities on all applications. - 2.5 The Licensing Authority will not consider representations that amount to moral objections to gambling per se, because such representations do not relate to the three Licensing Objectives and are therefore not valid reasons for rejecting applications.
 Where the Licensing Authority rejects an application for a Premises Licence it will rely on reasons that demonstrate that the Licensing Objectives are not being met.
-The Gambling Commission's Guidance to Local Authorities also states that "moral objections to gambling are not a valid reason to reject applications for premises licenses" - 1.8 The Licensing Authority will take decisions in accordance with the Gambling Commission's Guidance and Licence Conditions and Codes of Practice and will have regard to the advice which it issues from time to time.
+The Gambling Commission's Guidance to Local Authorities also states that "moral objections to gambling are not a valid reason to reject applications for premises licences." - 2.6 The Licensing Authority will take decisions in accordance with the Gambling Commission's Guidance and Licence Conditions and Codes of Practice and will have regard to the advice which it issues from time to time.
 The Licensing Authority will monitor the operation of premises and report any potential breach of Operating Licence conditions to the Gambling Commission.
-Applicants for new Premises Licences or variations to existing ones should be clear that the premises are intended to be used for the primary gambling activity proposed.
-For example a betting Premises Licence application that has four gaming machines but no betting counter or associated betting facilities shown on the proposed plans would not be considered as offering the primary gambling activity in accordance with that indicated on the application.

-2. Conditions
+3. Conditions